Exhibition: Language Matters

 Why this exhibition ?

 Did you know that the French National Library holds almost 6,000 English-language periodicals (including your beloved FUSAC) that have been published in France since the Revolution?
-Such a large figure may come as a surprise, since these are but too only rarely dealt with in the history of the French press.
+Such a large figure may come as a surprise, since these are but too rarely dealt with in the history of the French press.
 The titles which are displayed in this exhibition come under the banner of a marginal category, that of the foreign, in this case, English language press.
 It is defined as periodicals or newspapers written in languages other than the national language(s) – whether de facto or de jure.

 Exhibiting the wealth of the English language press in France